 It takes technical expertise to set up a WAN (ask your IT supplier), but it helps if your internet service provider understands how they work.

 3. Do they understand Voice over IP (VoIP)?

 For a long time, VoIP (find out what VoIP is) promised to introduce cheap or free telephone calls to everyone.
 It’s taken the technology some time to catch up, but using VoIP can still cut your telephone bills considerably.

 However, VoIP relies on your internet connection, so it’s a good idea to find a broadband supplier which understands how VoIP works and why you might want to use it.
 Do they offer you advice about how to use it in your business?
 Can they supply a VoIP service for you alongside broadband without either service being effected by the other’s bandwidth usage?

 4. What does the service level agreement (SLA) say?

 Make sure your expectations of service match what your broadband supplier promises.
 An SLA is a document that forms part of the contract between your company and its broadband supplier.
 It sets out what level of service you can expect, how much downtime is permitted before you receive compensation, how long you will have to wait for problems to be addressed, and so on.

 5. How secure is the connection?

-Even the cheapest connections should include basic protection.
+Even the cheapest connections should include virus, malware and denial of service (DDoS) basic protection.
 Look for a firewall (to block hackers and malicious internet traffic) – many packages also include free security software.

 Browse topics: The internet